kjuvi/rubus-cli/README.md

     - **device**: manage devices (turn on/off, deployment, ...)

+## Configuring the server

+By default, Rubus will try to reach a running instance of Rubus API on localhost.
+You can configure another address with the `RUBUS_API_URL` environment variable.

 ## Authentication system

 Excepted for the login, all the other commands require to be authenticated.